-Heat accounts for over 50% of global energy consumption
+Heat is the largest energy end-use with over 50% of global final energy consumption

 Find out energy professionals’ expectations for the future sources of heat in the UK.